landonpierce/azure-ad-b2c-learning-collection/README.md

 - Having a baseline understanding of the OIDC and OAuth2.0 protocols is important as well: [Authentication requests](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-app-types)
 - Interfacing with the Microsoft Identity Platform is usually done through the Microsoft Authentication Library (MSAL).
 It can be done manually, but it is not recommended.
 [Overview of the Microsoft Authentication Library](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-overview)
 - Applications that interface with the Microsoft Identity Platform must be registered with an *App Registration*.
 Read more about app registrations: [Application model](https://learn.microsoft.com/en-us/azure/active-directory/develop/application-model)
 - Configuring the business logic for your users sign in experience is called a *User Journey* in B2C.
 In other words, User Journeys are how you define, step-by-step, what happens when a user goes through an authentication flow such as during sign-in or sign-up.
 You have two options for creating your User Journeys: *User Flows* and *Custom Policies*.
 User Flows configuration is GUI-based and they are designed for the most common authentication scenarios.
 Custom Policies are configured via XML files and are much more complex, but can support a wider range of scenarios.
-Read more about the differences h on [User flows and custom policies overview](https://learn.microsoft.com/en-us/azure/active-directory-b2c/user-flow-overview)
+Read more about the differences on [User flows and custom policies overview](https://learn.microsoft.com/en-us/azure/active-directory-b2c/user-flow-overview)
 - A technical overview that summarizes the main components of B2C: [Technical and feature overview of Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/technical-overview)

 ## Custom Policies